neverfap-deluxe/nfd-api/content/content_articles/EDIT--COM--C--why-you-may-be-struggling-with-your-meditation.md

   description: "In this article we discuss some of the way people may struggle with practicing meditation in general."
   date: 2019-08-04
   draft: false
-  tags: [ "context", "judgement", "porn addiction", "addiction", "awareness", "awareness exercises", "perspective", "nofap", "neverfap", "neverfap deluxe" ]
+  tags: [ "meditation", "context", "judgement", "porn addiction", "addiction", "awareness", "awareness exercises", "perspective", "nofap", "neverfap", "neverfap deluxe" ]
   categories: [ "choice-over-mind" ]

   slug: "why-you-may-be-struggling-with-your-meditation"

   tldr1: "The purpose of meditation is to help you maintain balance."